UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 was still categorized as a clerk and paid as a clerk.
 About that time I got divorced, and I quit and went back to school.
 But while I was there, I got hold of some COBOL Program Instruction manuals.
-They were like what you get on a computer now \for instructional software\: “Answer these questions.
-If you get the answer right, go to page this; if you got it wrong, go to page whatever.”
+They were like what you get on a computer now \[for instructional software\]: “Answer these questions.
+If you get the answer right, go to pag[e this; if you got it wrong, go to page whatever.”
 So I taught myself basic COBOL and started doing some programming, and then they put me to work, having taught myself this language.
 It was funny: I did a project, and they